Asia City trip Culture Featured Gastronomy

 Wat te doen in Peking - Forbidden City

 The Mandarin name for China is Zhongguo.
 This literally means “the state in the middle”.
-Being incredibly modest guys, the Chinese emperors saw their country as the centre of civilization; as a beacon of light surrounded by simple-minded peasants.
+Being incredibly modest guys, the Chinese emperors saw their country as the centre of civilization: a beacon of light surrounded by simple-minded peasants.
 Nothing embodies this worldview better than the massive Forbidden City, with its thick walls and masterfully decorated golden roofs.
 It’s located right in the geographical centre of Beijing.
 From here, the whole of the Chinese empire was ruled for over five hundred years and twenty-four emperors.
 This only ended in 1911 when the revolution came knocking.
 In the following years, the palace (as a symbol of the ancien régime) was in danger of being demolished.
-Fortunately, a few people at the top of the party were able to put a stop to that.
+Fortunately, a few people near the top of the ruling party were able to put a stop to that.

 “The Forbidden City is the largest palace complex in the world and is located right in the geographical centre of Beijing.
 From here, the entire Chinese empire was ruled for over five hundred years and twenty-four emperors.”

-Most of the nearly 1,000 buildings on the seventy hectares of palace grounds were reconstructed in the eighteenth century or even later.
-The majority of the Forbidden City was built of wood, and wood has the rather annoying characteristic of catching fire whenever it sees an opportunity to do so.
-The more than three hundred copper barrels you’ll see everywhere originally served to help extinguish these fires.
 A visit to the Forbidden City (or the Palace Museum as they call it here) can take a whole day if you want to be thorough.
 There are so many buildings, gardens and exhibitions to explore you could fill half a Lonely Planet with them.
 Of course, Beijing’s biggest draw is almost constantly overcrowded, but if you pretend to be a stupid tourist just before closing time and stay out of calling distance of the guards long enough, you might have the whole place to yourself for a short while.

 PS: for a nice top-down view of the Forbidden City, you can climb the hill in nearby Jingshan Park.
 This park also holds the white acacia from which the last Ming emperor hanged himself when the city was about to fall.
 Perfect place for a picnic.